 - A transfer credit form from the student’s college at Boston University.
 Downloadable forms are available for CAS, CFA, COM, ENG, SAR, and SMG students.
 Students in other schools should contact their undergraduate advising offices for forms and further instruction.
-If the course is from an international university, the student should complete the International Programs office version of the form instead of one from the student’s college.
+If the course is from a university outside the United States, the student should complete the International Programs office version of the form instead of one from the student’s college.

 - A catalog description of the course for which the student wishes to receive credit.